Valentin-2/Bond-valuation-project/README.md

 # 📈 Bond-valuation-project

 ### Abstract
-This Python project provides a Graphical User Interface (GUI) for bond valuation using the `tkinter` library.
-Users can input bond parameters such as coupon payments, discount rate, face value, and the number of years to calculate the bond's present value.
+This Python project provides a **Graphical User Interface (GUI)** for bond valuation using the `tkinter` library.
+Users can input bond parameters such as **coupon payments, discount rate, face value, and the number of years** to calculate the bond's present value.
+The application supports **multiple currencies ($, €, £)** and offers an option for **bi-annual coupon payments**.
+The results update dynamically based on user inputs.

 ### 🚀 Features